INITI-Playground/initi-playground-docs/docs/developers/util-scripts.md

 </div>

-Combined with the pre-made behaviors, these utility scripts will help you quickly set up a simple, game-ready environment in **Initi Playground**.
+Combined with the pre-made behaviors, these utility scripts will help you quickly set up a simple, game-ready environment in INITI Playground.
 In the next section, we’ll explore how you can extend this functionality by implementing interactive objects with custom logic.

 <br />